WordPress SEO for Images: 6 Tactics to Optimize Photos

 While Google doesn’t disclose the weight images have on search results, I know traffic from Google Image searches resulted in about 15 to 20 percent of the traffic on my website.

 That’s a big deal — because if people aren’t going to my site, they’re going somewhere else.

 SEO is a constantly changing science, but remembering that images have a role to play will help you get the most out of your SEO efforts.

 Pick relevant images, name them correctly, and fill in the necessary fields to get your images to work for you and help your website rank.

-You can try to download an image off Google (assuming you have the rights) and upload it directly into WordPress without making any changes to the image file.
+You can download an image from Google (assuming you have the rights) and upload it directly into WordPress without changing the image file.

 But what if that image file size is too large, doesn’t have context for the visually impaired, or is named something out of context?
 Your SEO won’t reach its full potential.

 Rock-solid SEO involves a bunch of factors, but you can consider image SEO “low hanging fruit.”